Cohesity IPO: Data Management Leader Files to Go Public

 Net Expansion Rate: Cohesity’s rate of net expansion increased 130% for fiscal 2021.
 This figure is due to the annual recurring revenue of Cohesity customers growing more than 30% in the last year.

 Customer Growth: Cohesity saw a 40% increase in customers in fiscal 2021.
 Furthermore, Cohesity saw rapid adoption in the Americas, EMEA and the Asia Pacific regions.
-As of September, Cohesity has around 2,600 customers.
-Additionally, nearly 25% of Fortune 500 do business with Cohesity.
+As previously mentioned, nearly 25% of Fortune 500 companies do business with Cohesity.
 This is a 35% increase from 2020.

 Robert O’Donovan, the Chief Financial Officer of Cohesity, said…